Poznań: 11th to 16th centuries

 In about 1249, Duke Przemysł I began constructing what would become the Royal Castle on a hill on the left bank of the Warta.
 Then in 1253, Przemysł issued a charter to Thomas of Gubin for the founding of a town under Magdeburg law, between the castle and the river.
 Thomas brought a large number of German settlers to aid in the building and settlement of the city – this is an example of the German eastern migration (Ostsiedlung) characteristic of that period.
 The city, which covered the area of today's Old Town neighbourhood, was surrounded by a defensive wall, integrated with the castle.
 The royal chancery and the university ensured a first flourishing of Polish literary culture in the city.

-Poznań, c.
+Poznań (Posnania), c.
 1617, view from the north.

 In reunited Poland, and later in the Polish–Lithuanian Commonwealth, Poznań was the seat of a voivodeship.
 The city's importance began to grow in the Jagiellonian period, due to its position on trading routes from Lithuania and Ruthenia to western Europe.
-It would become a major center for the fur trade by the late 16th century.
+It would become a major centre for the fur trade by the late 16th century.
 Suburban settlements developed around the city walls, on the river islands, and on the right bank, with some (Ostrów Tumski, Śródka, Chwaliszewo, Ostrówek) obtaining their own town charters.
 However, the city's development was hampered by regular major fires and floods.
 On 2 May 1536 a fire destroyed 175 buildings, including the castle, the town hall, the monastery, and the suburban settlement called St. Martin.
 In 1519, the Lubrański Academy had been established in Poznań as an institution of higher education, but without the right to award degrees, which was reserved to Kraków's Jagiellonian University.
 However, the Jesuits' college, founded in the city in 1571 during the Counter-Reformation, had the right to award degrees from 1611 until 1773, when it was combined with the academy.